BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is often framed through externalities: food, language, religion, rituals.
     It's more like air, though.
-    It's the stuff so fundamental - when you grow up with it - that you don't even notice it.
+    It's the stuff so fundamental, when you grow up with it, that you don't even notice.
 </p>

 #### "The most important thing in the world"